 SATB2-associated syndrome is caused by genetic changes that affect the SATB2 gene.
-These include mutations within the SATB2 gene itself and deletions of large pieces of DNA from chromosome 2 that remove the SATB2 gene and other nearby genes.
+These include changes within the SATB2 gene itself and deletions of large pieces of DNA from chromosome 2 that remove the SATB2 gene and other nearby genes.
 The SATB2 gene provides instructions for making a protein that is involved in the development of the brain and structures in the head and face.
 The SATB2 protein directs development by controlling the activity of multiple genes in a coordinated fashion.

 Researchers suspect that genetic changes affecting the SATB2 gene reduce the amount of functional SATB2 protein.
 Reduction of SATB2 function likely impairs normal development of the brain and craniofacial structures, leading to intellectual disability, delayed speech, craniofacial anomalies, and other features of SATB2-associated syndrome.

-The signs and symptoms of SATB2-associated syndrome are usually similar, regardless of the type of mutation that causes it.
+The signs and symptoms of SATB2-associated syndrome are usually similar, regardless of the type of alteration that causes it.
 However, uncommon features of the condition, such as problems with the heart, genitourinary tract, skin, or hair, tend to occur in individuals with large deletions.
 Researchers suspect these features are related to the loss of other genes near SATB2.

 SATB2-associated syndrome is not typically inherited.
-It results from new (de novo) mutations in the gene that occur during the formation of reproductive cells (eggs or sperm) or in early embryonic development.
+It results from new (de novo) changes in the gene that occur during the formation of reproductive cells (eggs or sperm) or in early embryonic development.
 Affected individuals have no history of the disorder in their family.